Business

 Government PA practitioners need technical skills in daily tasks

 The technical skills of people analytics practitioners in the federal government make them highly attractive to the private sector.
-Since 2021, 60% of public sector professionals have transitioned to private sector roles, whereas private sector practitioners predominantly stay within the private sector.
+Since 2021, over a third of public sector professionals have transitioned to private sector roles, whereas private sector practitioners predominantly stay within the private sector.

 More government PA practitioners moved to the private sector